 Some of the recipes in My Father's Daughter feature foods that Paltrow herself does not eat — she doesn't eat red meat, for example, but she decided to include her family's brisket, as she has such fond memories of the dish from childhood.

-Though the cookbook is already a bestseller, the public perception of Paltrow has not always been that of a culinary queen.
+Though the cookbook is already a best-seller, the public perception of Paltrow has not always been that of a culinary queen.
 In fact, she was famous for her limited macrobiotic diet around the time she won an Academy Award for Shakespeare in Love in 1998.
-She says that she was dieting this way as a response to her father's throat cancer diagnosis:
+She says she was dieting that way as a response to her father's throat cancer diagnosis.

-Paltrow says that every recipe in the book has a personal connection to her past, but none so poignant as that for duck ragu.
+Paltrow says every recipe in the book has a personal connection to her past, but none so poignant as that for duck ragout.
 The dish brings up the memory of the last great conversation she had with her father before his death.